Table of Contents

 What is Time to Value (TTV)?

-In the world of SaaS, you’re never far away from losing a customer.
+In the world of SaaS, you’re never far from losing a customer.
 Never is this more true than during the crucial onboarding period.
-Once you’ve convinced your customer to purchase or sign up for a free trial, you have a limited amount of time to show value before they churn.
-No one wants to spend a lot of time or effort setting up and learning a product that might not even do what it says on the can.
+Once you’ve convinced your customers to purchase or sign up for a free trial, you have a limited amount of time to show value before they churn.
+No one wants to spend much time or effort setting up and learning a product that might not even do what it says on the can.

-A short TTV means customers get a return on their investment of time faster – and that means they are more likely to stick around!
+A short TTV means customers get a return on their investment of time faster – which means they are more likely to stick around!

 What’s the “value”?